fluttercommunity/flutter_launcher_icons/README.md

 A command-line tool to quickly generate launcher icons for both iOS and Android platforms within any Flutter project.

-**Note:** The tool will replace the existing default launcher icons for Flutter projects and so if you wish to keep them, please make a backup before running this tool.

 ## :sparkles: What's New